How To Ace The Columbia Business School Interview

 The Columbia Business School interview uses a blind interview format.
 Interviewers are only provided with your resume, so you cannot expect them to know any details you may have provided in other aspects of your application.
 With this interview format, you must elaborate on your experiences and skills because your interviewer is learning this information for the first time.

-You can expect your interview to take 45-60 minutes.
+Your interview should take 45-60 minutes.
 The interviewer may begin by asking you to tell them a little bit about yourself, including a brief synopsis of your past education and current employment.

 There will likely be follow-up questions, such as how your role fits into the industry where you work.
 This could lead to your interviewer asking you to explain why you want a business degree, why you’ve chosen to apply to Columbia, and what makes you a unique applicant.